Learn how to use alcohol inks on metal slider tins to create beautiful handmade gifts for everyone on your list this holiday season.

 - handy storage for paper clips and safety pins

-Note: I read that three of these tins fit nicely in an Altoids container for storage within storage.
+Note: I read that three of these tins fit nicely in an Altoids container for storage within the storage.

 I really love the way the alcohol inks look on these tins.